LisaKohls/EcoScan/README.md

 - The API should later not always return all products, but only a few and through endless scroll or a button should then be able to fetch more products.
 - We have implemented input validation, but this can also be improved by regex or minimum number of characters.
 - If the user adds his own products currently he is just able to add barcode/name/description/sustainableIndex, there could be also more input fields and a picture.
 (But we just implemented this feature because of requirements, later on, we just want t have data from the greenDB)
+- The Camera access needs to be allowed currently in order to use the web app correctly, there could be also a fallback if the user denies the camera access.

 When we plan to improve the Web-App this would be the next steps we would do.